How to transfer calls to external numbers in Zendesk IVR

 Frequently Asked Questions

-Q1: Do I need a specific Zendesk plan to use Zendesk IVR transfer to external number?
-A1: Yes, you need Suite Professional or higher.
+You need Suite Professional or higher.
 IVR functionality is not available on Suite Team or Support Team plans.
-You'll also need Talk Professional or Enterprise edition.
+You will also need Talk Professional or Enterprise edition.

-Q2: Can I route calls to any external number with Zendesk IVR transfer to external number?
-A2: Yes, you can route to any phone number worldwide.
+Yes, you can route to any phone number worldwide.
 Just make sure to include the full country code when configuring the external number in your IVR menu.
+Note that external numbers cannot use extensions.

-Q5: What happens if the external number doesn't answer during a Zendesk IVR transfer to external number?
-A5: You can configure overflow handling in your IVR menu.
+You can configure overflow handling in your IVR menu.
 Common options include routing to voicemail, returning to a queue, or offering a callback.
-Set this up when creating your IVR menu to ensure callers aren't left hanging.
+Set this up when creating your IVR menu to ensure callers are not left hanging.

 Article by